 As a result, co-occurring disorders such as a mental health condition and substance abuse are common amongst first responders.
 What’s not as common is these first responders getting the help that they need to address their issues.
 Many are afraid to accept that they have a problem.
 They might be embarrassed or think that it is a sign of weakness.
 It’s important to remember that you should never feel ashamed or embarrassed when it comes to getting the help that you need.

-Begin Our First Responder Rehab in Palm Springs, California
+Begin First Responder Rehab Programs in Palm Springs, California

 If you are a first responder facing addiction to alcohol or drugs, you need a drug and alcohol rehab program that understands your unique needs.
 Phoenix Rising in Palm Springs offers help for substance use disorders that include detox, residential, and inpatient programs.
 We provide treatment for mental health issues that often plague those who are first responders.
 Contact us to find out how our specialized treatment plans can help you face your problems and become sober again.